What is Rolling, its Operations, Types, & How it Works?

 As friction occurs between the rolls and metal during the rolling process, lubrication plays a very important role.
 The friction is also useful as it is responsible for shifting the work forward between the rolls.
 That is why it is sometimes eliminated or reduced below an appropriate level, which makes it important to choose a suitable lubricant for a rolling process.

 While performing cold-rolling on steel, it is necessary to use fluid lubricants that contain low viscosity, like paraffin.
-Paraffin is suitable for nonferrous metals like aluminum copper and its alloys, which helps to avoid staining during the subsequent heat-treatment process.
+Paraffin is suitable for nonferrous metals like aluminum copper and their alloys, which helps to avoid staining during the subsequent heat-treatment process.

 For hot rolling, lubrication might not be needed but the flood of water is used to generate steam and break up the scales formed.
 However, graphite grease is used as a lubricant.